Skip to main content

 2F, 65, Wuchang St Sec 1 • 台北市萬華區武昌街一段65號2樓

 Founded in 1947, Snow King is an ice cream shop with lots of unique flavours.
 There’s even some savoury flavours like pork knuckle and sesame oil chicken for people who don’t like sweet flavours.
-English menus available.
+English menus are available.

 This is the one Ximending shop I insist on bringing visitors to.
 Unlike many Taipei snack shops, it closes early around 8pm.
 Plan ahead!